Juel07/percentage-change-calculator/README.md

 ### General info

-//Work in progress// Calculate increase or decrease in percentage between two values.
+Calculate increase or decrease in percentage between two values.

 ### To view